badmonkeys/next_big_thing/README.md

 # Next Bbig Thing

 This is a Rails 5 app.
 Created using the badmonkey saas_rails template.
+Can't wait to see what you build!

 ## Documentation